-You can find detailed information about the sustainability of the individual hejhej products on the individual product page.
+You can find detailed information about the sustainability of the individual hejhej products on the respective product page.
 In the following, we will very generally share what it is like for our company to be a start-up in the Circular Economy.
 For us, a sustainable company takes sustainability into account in every decision and at all levels, right down to the last detail.
 Transparency is very important to us:

 Since the beginning of our start-up, we have been operating according to the principles of the Circular Economy.
 We make decisions according to sustainability criteria.
-Therefore, hejhej products are closed-loop, we contribute to a sustainable economy and are the first yoga brand to produce yoga equipment in the circular economy.
-All hejhej products can be recycled back into the ecological or technical cycle – so no waste is created by our products.
+Therefore, hejhej products are closed-loop, we contribute to a sustainable economy and are the first yoga brand to produce yoga equipment in the spirit of the circular economy.
+All hejhej products can be fed back into the ecological or technical cycle – so no waste is created by our products.
 The sustainable circular economy is a key contribution to climate protection: Recycled plastic saves our atmosphere CO2.

 High quality is very important to us so that you can use your hejhej product for as long as possible.
 With intensive market research, we developed the yoga mats together with yoga teachers and the innovative and novel live market research laboratory Josephs (then part of the Frauenhofer Institute).
 Continuous product development and improvement are very important to us for the longevity of the yoga equipment.